 PensionPro performs vulnerability testing of our production IP addresses at a minimum of 2 times per year.
 All public facing IP addresses are scanned by a respected third party testing tool to ensure that they are protected against all known threats.

 At PensionPro Software we strive to maintain 100% availability of our systems and software.
 Our hosted production environment was designed to give hardware and software redundancy at all layers of the system.
 The datacenter provides physical access security plus redundant power, cooling, and internet access.
-The hardware used for our services include redundancy for firewalls, load balancers, physical servers, and disks.
+The hardware used for our services include redundant networking equipment, hypervisors, and disks.
 In the event of any failure of any piece of hardware there is another device ready to take on the tasks of the failed device.
 In addition to hardware redundancy, we have created redundancy in our virtual machines so that no one virtual machine is depended upon to keep our core services running.
 There are multiple web servers and a database cluster so that any failure of an individual virtual machine will result in its tasks being performed by another member of its availability group.
-Finally, all data is stored on a SAN array ensuring that data is striped and mirrored over a large collection of disks so that it is capable of withstanding multiple simultaneous drive failures without degradation of service.
+Finally, all data is stored in multiples on storage arrays ensuring that data is striped and mirrored over a large collection of disks so that it is capable of withstanding multiple simultaneous drive failures without degradation of service.

 System monitoring is performed at three levels in our production environment, virtual machine, hardware, and application.
 Our hosting partner continuously monitors the physical hardware for consistency and peak function.
-If any issues are detected an alert is immediately sent to all members of the restricted group detailing the issue.
+If any issues are detected an alert is sent to system administrators.
 In addition, PensionPro Software applies software based monitoring through a light weight agent that is installed on each server that reports to an external monitoring service.
 This service monitors the virtual machines for operational strain and reports on disk, network, memory, and CPU consumption.
 The service also monitors the web applications and database directly for uptime, scalability, and responsiveness.
-If strain above a certain threshold is detected in any area alerts are immediately sent to all members of the restricted group detailing the issue.
+If strain above a certain threshold is detected in any area alerts are immediately sent to system administrators detailing the issue.

-Backups of production data are taken at two levels and stored on two levels.
-The database servers run a transactional backup every 20 minutes and a full every night.
-The database server backups are encrypted and stored off-site with a reputable cloud backup provider for a 30 day retention period.
+Backups of production data are fully managed and automated for maximum safety.
+The database servers run a transactional backup every 5 to 10 minutes, a differential every hours, and a full every week.
+The database server backups are encrypted when stored and are replicated in both the primary datacenter and the secondary failover site for a 35 day retention period.
 Application servers are created using Infrastructure as code technology and can be recreated on demand via this service.